WELCOME TO EQUAL LIVES VOLUNTEERING!

 Shopmobility Assistant

-Shopmobility is a scheme that supports people to rent mobility scooters or other mobility aids during their visit to the city.
+Shopmobility is a scheme that supports people to hire mobility scooters or other mobility aids for free during their visit to the city.
 Shopmobility is based in Chantry Place (previously Chapelfield Shopping Centre) and we are looking for volunteers to help with the day-to-day running of the shop.

 If you're empathetic and enthusiastic then we need you for this role, fill in the application form and let us know you're interested.